groupby/gb-tracker-client/docs/event-types.md

 ```

 ## Auto search
 After performing a search using a GroupBy search API, this is used for sending details of the search to GroupBy's beacon API.
-The details are sent from the web browser using this event instead of being retrieved internally by GroupBy so that client tracking works correctly and aligns with the rest of the event types which must be sent from the client
+The details are sent from the web browser using this event instead of being retrieved internally by GroupBy so that client tracking works correctly and aligns with the rest of the event types which must be sent from the client.

 ```typescript
 import {AutoSearchEvent} from "./models";